cloudmesh/cloudmesh-mpi/doc/chapters/benchmark.md

 ```

-Naturally we can auto-generate this as follows
+Naturally, we can auto-generate this as follows

 ```python
 x_min = 0